term_transcript/

 265

-266 /// Returns interactions in this transcript.
+266 /// Returns a mutable reference to interactions in this transcript.

-267 pub fn interactions(&self) -> &[Interaction<Out>] {
+267 pub fn interactions_mut(&mut self) -> &mut [Interaction<Out>] {

 269 }